fcperni/DataStorytellingWithPowerBI/Script.md

 For USA, drag Country to filters on this page and selected United States.

-For marketing purposes, we are going to compare visits from Portugal and France, our neighbors and two of the most important countries in our business.
+For marketing purposes, we are going to **compare visits from Portugal and France**, our neighbors and two of the most important countries in our business.
 We are going to create a new page, and insert a **Line Chart** visualization.

 ![image-20211008175305767](C:\Users\francisco.cruzado\AppData\Roaming\Typora\typora-user-images\image-20211008175305767.png)

-There we are going to filter those countries, dragging Country to the filters on this page and selecting them.
+There we are going to filter those countries, dragging Country to the **filters on this visual** and selecting them.
 We are going to drag

 - Month to Date
 - Country to Legend
-- Visits to Value
+- Visits to Value **Change the function from SUM to COUNT!!!!**

 Let's change the colors so we can contrast easily France vs Portugal, using some colors close to their national shirts.
 This will helps us contrasting and identifying each country.
+Click on the brush, Data colors, and select appropriate colors for each country.
+We can get rid of the legend, by using the title of the graph.
+Instead of using the pre-defined title, we can add a textbox containing the desired text, and formatting it.

+*Comparing **French** vs **Portuguese** visits* (Font Size 20)

+To remove the legend, we can use the colors in the title directly, displaying French in blue and Portuguese in red.
+Having this text box allows us to remove both the title and the legend.

+Last step is to declutter our y-axis, removing the legend and gridlines (Y axis > Title & Gridlines Off)

 #### End